How do I enforce my claims?

 As German is the official language in Austria, bringing in a claim or filing an action often entails challenges to language skills.
 It is therefore useful in many cases to seek support:

-The competent regional Chamber of Labour (in German) offers professional advice.
+• The competent regional Chamber of Labour offers professional advice.

-In the capacity of Labour and Social Court (in German), the regionally competent District Court (Landesgericht) offers a court consultation day every Tuesday from 8 am to 12 noon where free advice is provided.
+• In the capacity of Labour and Social Court, the Regional Court (Landesgericht) offers a court consultation day every Tuesday from 8 am to 12 noon where free advice is provided (Amtstag).

 An action can be filed orally there.